Iván Carril

-Iván Carril Regueiro ([iˈβaŋ kaˈril]; born 13 February 1985 in Rebordaos, Santiago de Compostela, Galicia) is a Spanish professional footballer who plays as a midfielder.
+Iván Carril Regueiro ([iˈβaŋ kaˈril]; born 13 February 1985 in Rebordaos, Santiago de Compostela, Galicia) is a Spanish football manager and former player who played as a midfielder.
+He is the current manager of CF Noia.

 Football career

 After a brief spell with FC Barcelona, Carril completed his football grooming at local giants Deportivo de La Coruña.
 He was mainly registered for several years with the club's B-side, but managed to appear in ten games with the first team, all in the 2005–06 season; his debut came on 28 August 2005 in a 0–1 away win against RCD Mallorca, his only start.

 After several loans in the following years (two halves at UD Vecindario and CF Palencia), Carril was released by Depor in 2009 but stayed in Galicia, signing with lowly Pontevedra CF. In summer 2010 he moved to Austria, going on to play three full Bundesliga campaigns with SV Ried; he spent the vast majority of 2012–13 nursing an Achilles tendon ailment, being released at its conclusion.